theKashey/holistic-image/README.md

 # holistic-image

+> Holism is the idea that various __systems should be viewed as wholes__, not merely as a collection of parts.

 Build-time Automatic image transformation and Holistic management

 - 🍊 uses [squoosh](https://github.com/GoogleChromeLabs/squoosh/tree/dev/libsquoosh) to derive jpg, webp, avif from your